dmulyalin/salt-nornir/docs/source/Overview.rst

 How it works?
 =============

-Wrapping Nornir in salt-proxy allowing effectively run jobs for multiple devices.
+Wrapping Nornir in salt-proxy-minion allowing to run jobs against multiple devices.
 As a result, single proxy process can deliver configuration or retrieve state from multiple devices.
-Moreover, Nornir proxy has support for long running connections to devices and shares access to connections with child processes, as a result recommended way to run this proxy is with ``multiprocessing`` set to ``True``.
+Moreover, Nornir proxy has support for long running connections to devices and shares access to connections with child processes.
+Recommended way to run this proxy is with ``multiprocessing`` set to ``True``.

 .. image:: ./_images/Nornir-proxy-minion_architecture.png